rescolar/react-redux-linked-prices/README.md

 ```
 cd src

-jspm install
+yarn

 ```

-#### Install live-server to test it if needed
+#### Install yarn to test it if needed

 To test the example you can use live-server

 ```
-npm install live-server
+npm install --global yarn

 ```